Medical Company (Parachute), Royal Medical and Dental Corps

-Major Dr Mohd Azman Hj Kamarudin is the current commander of the Medical Company (Para), having taken over from Major Dr Syed Fareez Syed Nasir on 26 January 2022.
+Lt Col (Dr) Mohd Azman Hj Kamarudin is the current commander of the Medical Company (Para), having taken over from Major (Dr) Syed Fareez Syed Nasir on 26 January 2022.

 History

-It was unofficially established on 3 January 1992 by the Royal Medical and Dental Corps as a medical task force to provide medical support to the 10th Strategic Brigade (now renamed the 10th Parachute Brigade) and later to the Malaysian Rapid Deployment Force (RDF) in 1994.
+It was unofficially established on 3 January 1992 by the Royal Medical Corps as a medical task force to provide medical support to the 10th Strategic Brigade (now renamed the 10th Parachute Brigade) and later to the Malaysian Rapid Deployment Force (RDF) in 1994.

-On 1 June 1999, the Malaysian Army Command recognised the unit as an official military unit, and it was renamed Medical Company (Parachute), Royal Medical and Dental Corps, and it has been a part of the RDF ever since.
+On 1 June 1999, the Malaysian Army Command recognised the unit as an official military unit, and it was renamed Medical Company (Parachute), Royal Medical Corps, and it has been a part of the RDF ever since.

 Role and responsibilities

 The KKP's primary role and responsibilities are in military medicine.
 There are numerous medical disciplines within the KPP, including surgeons, physicians, dentists, combat medics, nurses, and paramedic, and KPP members can be on the front lines during an assault while attached to another combat unit within the 10th Parachute Brigade (Abbr.: 10 PARA BDE), or in the back setting up field hospitals and performing combat casualty care.
 They also serve as paramedic during military exercises involving the 10 PARA BDE.
 Their main objective is comparable to that of the British Army's 16 Medical Regiment of the 16 Air Assault Brigade.

 Even though the KKP is one of the 10 PARA BDE, its role during peacetime extends beyond the 10 PARA BDE.
 They can be deployed anywhere to provide medical assistance.